Coronavirus: German mayor suspected of jumping vaccine queue | DW | 22.02.2021

 The likely charge, prosecutors said, was misappropriating state-supplied items.
 Federal orders on leftover doses prioritize people considered more vulnerable to COVID-19.

-German authorities in the state of Saxony-Anhalt, where Halle is located, accuse Mayor Bernd Wiegand of breaching the orders in at least 585 cases.
+German authorities in the state of Saxony-Anhalt, where Halle is located, have accuses Mayor Bernd Wiegand of breaching the orders in at least 585 cases.

 Wiegand roundly rejected the accusations over the weekend, declaring that having himself and others with "central statutory functions" vaccinated in January was proper because top-priority recipients could not be reached at the time.